Questfall/docs/quest-mining/completion/rpg-attributes/inventory.md

 To free inventory space, an RPG item can be [scrapped](crafting.md#scrapping) for Essence, sold on the [marketplace](../../../infrastructure/marketplace.md), equipped if it is clothing, or withdrawn as an NFT when the item type and rarity support withdrawal.

-RPG items can also add direct grants to final Items effects.
+RPG items can also add direct grants to final Inventory effects.
 Grant values depend on item rarity.

 ***